Variations on the Nerve Theorem: Introduction

 There are a number of generalizations and variations on these results in the literature.
 In one direction, Bauer et al.~\cite{Bauer} recently showed that if $\U$ is an open cover of an arbitrary topological space $X$, and each non-empty finite intersection from $\U$ is weakly contractible, then $X$ is weakly equivalent to $\mcN (\U)$.
-In~\cite{FM}, Fern\'{a}ndez and Minian showed that when $X$ is a finite simplicial complex, a modified nerve construction $\hat{\mcN} (\U)$ captures the homotopy type of $X$ when the finite intersections from $\U$ are disjoint unions of contractible pieces.
+In~\cite[Theorem 12]{VGG}, Colin de Verdi\`ere, Ginot, and Goaoc showed that when $X$ is a simplicial complex, a modified nerve construction $\hat{\mcN} (\U)$ (the \e{multinerve}) captures the homotopy type of $X$ when the finite intersections from $\U$ are disjoint unions of contractible pieces; in the case where $X$ is \e{finite}, Fern\'{a}ndez and Minian~\cite{FM} showed that $\hat{\mcN} (\U)$ is in fact simple homotopy equivalent to $X$.
 (When each such intersection is path connected, $\hat{\mcN} (\U) = \mcN (\U)$.)
 In another direction, Bj\"orner~\cite{Bjorner-nerves-fibers} and Nag\'orko~\cite{Nagorko} showed that in certain contexts, if the intersection of every set of $k$ elements from $\U$ is $(n-k+1)$--connected, then the homotopy groups of $X$ and $\mcN (\U)$ agree through dimension $n$.
 Bj\"orner's result applies to locally finite covers of simplicial complexes by subcomplexes, while Nagorko's applies to open covers of locally $n$--connected, separable metric spaces.
-A homological version of Bj\"orner's result, in which one deduces a homology equivalence through dimension $n$ from analogous acyclicity hypotheses on intersections, was proven earlier by Mirzaii and van der Kallen~\cite{MvdK} for covers of simplicial complexes by subcomplexes, without local finiteness restrictions.

-We provide generalizations of all of the above results, which apply both to covers of CW complexes by subcomplexes and to open covers of locally path connected topological spaces.
-In fact, we work more generally with what we call \e{locally open} covers (see Definition~\ref{loc}), which include both arbitrary open covers of locally path connected spaces and open covers $\U$ of arbitrary spaces in which each finite intersection from $\U$ is path connected.
-The following is a slightly simplified version of the main result; details are found in Theorem~\ref{nerve-thm}.
+In this article we bring several modern homotopy-theoretical tools to bear on these constructions, leading to generalizations of all of the above results.
+The following is a somewhat simplified version of the main result; details are found in Theorem~\ref{nerve-thm}.